Saru-Jayaraman/Week32_Workshop_Lambda/README.md

-# Lambda Practice
+# Lambda Practice Exercises

 ### Java.util.function instructions:
 First you create implementations inside DataStorageImpl.
-I “forgot” to remove one implementation this might help you get started .
+I “forgot” to remove one implementation this might help you get started.
 After implementations are done you can do the following exercises from the Exercises class.
 You need to define the lambda expressions cleverly to succeed.

 1. -[x] Find everyone that has firstName: “Erik” using findMany().
 2. -[x] Find all females in the collection using findMany().
 3. -[x] Find all who are born after (and including) 2000-01-01 using findMany().